 Fast forward to today.
-Our circumstances have changed and so have our concerns.
+From right here in our yoga studio in Dayton, Ohio, it’s not hard to see that our circumstances have changed and so have our concerns.
 Now we spend time assessing how to solve all of our problems with one solution.
-That one solution tends to be sought after in either finances (make more money), acknowledgement (get noticed), or physical appearance (be thin and pretty).
+That one solution tends to be sought after in either finances (make more money), acknowledgment (get noticed), or physical appearance (be thin and pretty).

 We have very different problems and we’re constantly seeking answers to these problems, which leads us to the question at hand.

 Naturally, you want a clear cut answer.
 Don’t we all?
 But of all places to find a straight answer, you won’t find it in yoga.
 You will, most likely, find the answer:

 Our body weight is simply just that—weight.
 It doesn’t become anything more until we decide that it means something.
 Something like we’re ugly, unpretty, unathletic, not enough, or *insert self-loathing reason here.* Our weight fluctuates for a number of reasons, all of which are most often not due to the reason you think—your food intake.